Takunda Matose

 I am an Assistant Professor in the Department of Philosophy at Loyola University Chicago.
 Before coming to Loyola, I completed my Ph.D. in philosophy at Vanderbilt University under the direction of Dr. Robert B. Talisse.
 I also had an appointment as the Edmond J. Safra/Center for Bioethics Joint Fellow-in-Residence at Harvard University for the 2021/2022 academic year.

-My research interests lie primarily at the intersection of bioethics and political philosophy.
+My research interests lie primarily at the intersection of bioethics, political philosophy, and philosophy of race.
 In my dissertation, I defend a relational egalitarian approach to justice in health care and argue that such accounts must take social groups as legitimate units of moral concern.
+Recently, my research has focused on racialization and different aspects of health care.

 I also previously served as a co-facilitator of the Reciprocal Education and Community Healing (REACH) Coalition, a philosophy group that meets on Tennessee's death row.
 My involvement with this group has motivated my research on carceral justice.